lhbikos/ReCenterPsychStats/docs/01-Introduction.md

 I've found that, somewhere on the internet, there's almost always a solution to what I'm trying to do.
 I am frequently stuck and stumped and have spent hours searching the internet for even the tiniest of tasks.
 When you watch my videos, you may notice that in my R studio, there is a "scRiptuRe" file.
 I take notes on the solutions and scripts here -- using keywords that are meaningful to me so that when I need to repeat the task, I can hopefully search my own prior solutions and find a fix or a hint.
 You may also find it useful to create a working document of your own tips and tricks.

+## When Code Fails

+R code changes frequently and without notice.
+We generally discover changes in packages and code, every few months, when we update R Studio, R, and R packages.
+As soon as feasible, we jump into the ReCentering OERs to test and fix code.
+This means that you may encounter code failures before we discover or fix them.

+Updating the screencasted lectures often occurs much later.
+If there is a discrepancy between the screencasted lectures and the code, the code is more current.

+If you discover errors, please e-mail them to recenterpsychstats@gmail.com.